genj/GenjFaqBundle/README.md

 Finally, update your database schema:

 ```
-php bin/console doctrine:schema:update
+php bin/console doctrine:schema:update --dump-sql
 ```

 use the ```--force``` option to actually execute the DB update.

 And you're done.
-You should now be able to reach the bundle under the http://yourproject.com/faq URL.
+You should now be able to reach the bundle under the http://yourproject.com/faq URL if you did add at least one category in your DB.

 *Optional: loading fixtures*